best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/README.md

 [below](#allowingtrusting-envrc);
 {%- if cookiecutter.create_secrets_file == "Yes" %}
 - If missing, [create a `.secrets` file](#creating-a-secrets-file) to store untracked secrets;{% endif %}
-- Python 3.5 or above; and
+- Python 3.5 or above;
-- Python packages installed from the `requirements.txt` file.
+- Python packages installed from the `requirements.txt` file;
+{%- if cookiecutter.add_r_precommit_hooks == "Yes" %}
+- R 4.0.3 or above (earlier versions may work);{% endif %}

-Note there may be some Python IDE-specific requirements around loading environment variables, which are not considered here.
+> Note there may be some Python IDE-specific requirements around loading environment variables, which are not considered here.

 ### Allowing/trusting `.envrc`